Fixed Dental Bridges in Las Colinas

 Once you are numb, the doctors will prepare your teeth in a very specific way in order to maximize the retention and esthetics of your new bridge.
 After the teeth are fully prepared, we proceed with the impression stage.
 At times, we use a thin piece of retraction cord that is placed around your teeth in order to get the impression material under the gums.

-Should you experience any discomfort you can take a mild analgesic (Tylenol™, Advil™, Anacin™, etc.) as long as there is no medical contraindication based upon your medical history.
+Should you experience any discomfort you can take a mild analgesic (Tylenol™, Advil™, Anacin™, etc) as long as there is no medical contraindication based upon your medical history.
 Typically, you can take anything you would normally take for a headache.
-If the discomfort persists, please call us.
+If the discomfort persists, please call 21st Century Dental.

 There are a couple of additional facts you should know about regarding the care of your temporary bridge:

 Home care is extremely important while your temporary bridge is in place.
 The health of your gum tissue and the success of your final treatment restoration depends upon it.
 PLEASE do not be afraid to clean your teeth between visits.
 With a minimal amount of home care, you should be able to maintain the continued health of your teeth and gum tissue during the time required to fabricate your new bridge.

 Sometimes, even with meticulous care, temporary bridges may become loose between visits.
 If this should occur, please place the temporary bridge back on your teeth immediately.
 Putting a drop of Vaseline™ on the temporary bridge will very often increase the retention and hold the temporary in place until you can schedule an appointment.
 If you cannot replace the temporary bridge yourself, put it in a safe place and call the office.
 We will be happy to recement it for you at the earliest possible moment.